What is a Bid Bond in Montana?

 You can also call us at 913-225-8501.
 We will review all application for surety bonds and then submit it to the surety that we believe will provide the best bid and P&P bond for your company.
-We have a very high success rate in getting our clients bid and performance bonds at the best rates possible.
+We have a very high success rate in getting our clients bid bonds at the best rates possible.

 What is a Montana Bid Bond?

 A bid bond is a bond that assures that you will accept the work if you win the contract.
 The bid fee (usually 5% or 10%) is a penalty that is paid when you win the bid, but then decide not to take the work.